 It’s almost like earning an affiliate commission on Amazon except the company is Vasayo.

 If the customer decides to buy it every month, you get a commission every month without having to do anything but make the initial sale.

 Maybe you make a little or maybe you grow a huge base of customers, either way it can be money in your pocket to help you float your restaurant until this pandemic is over.

-All you have to do is pay a 1-time $49 fee to be a distributor and get a little product to test or order the product in bulk.
+All you have to do is pay a one time $29 fee to be a distributor and get a little product to test (or place a bulk order).

 I hope this article was helpful and gave some insight on how you can increase restaurant sales during the Coronavirus pandemic.